Volkswagen e-up! hatchback review

 With the exception of a battery capacity readout in place of a fuel gauge, the e-up! is largely the same as any other up! on the inside, although there’s a notably longer list of standard equipment.
-As if to make amends for its price, the e-up! packs sat nav, cruise control and DAB radio.
+As if to make amends for its price, the e-up! packs a rear-view camera, cruise control and DAB radio.
 You can also access information about the car remotely (such as its charging status) using a smartphone app.

 Although the steering wheel only adjusts up and down, it’s still easy to get comfortable in the e-up! thanks to a supportive driver’s seat, which offers plenty of adjustability.
 The car is easy to drive thanks to its compact dimensions and light steering, while the suspension does a great job of smoothing out potholes and poor road surfaces.

 In common with most electric cars, the e-up!’s quiet running is one of its most distinctive characteristics.
 The electric motor whirrs into life almost silently, while at speed the only noise you’ll hear is the car moving through the air – and the e-up! does a good job of insulating the interior from wind noise anyway.